Hydrodynamics from Grad's equations: What can we learn from exact solutions?

-The equation (\ref{diffusion}) describes the usual diffusive regime of the heat propagation, while the equation (\ref{wave}) is relevant to the (undamped) second sound regime with the velocity $u_2 =c/\sqrt{3}$, and are both closed with respect to the variable $e$.
+} \end{enumerate}Equation (\ref{diffusion}) describes the usual diffusive regime of heat propagation, while (\ref{wave}) is relevant to the (undamped) second sound regime with the velocity $u_2 =c/\sqrt{3}$; both are closed with respect to the variable $e$.

-However, even within the simplest model (\ref{Grad}), the problem of closure remains unsolved in a systematic way when $\tau_R $ is finite.
-The natural way of doing so is provided by the Chapman-Enskog method.
-In the situation under consideration, the Chapman-Enskog method yields an extension of the diffusive transport to finite values of the parameter $\tau_R $, and leads to an expansion of the non-hydrodynamic variable {\bfp} in terms of the hydrodynamic variable $e$.
-With this, if we are able to make this extension of the diffusive mode exactly, we could learn more about the transition between the diffusion and second sound (within the frames of the model).
+However, even within the simplest model (\ref{equationa}), (\ref{equationb}), the problem of closure remains unsolved in a systematic way when $\tau_R $ is finite.
+The natural way of doing so is provided by the Chapman--Enskog method.
+In the situation under consideration, the Chapman--Enskog method yields an extension of the diffusive transport to finite values of the parameter $\tau_R $, and leads to an expansion of the non-hydrodynamic variable {\bfp} in terms of the hydrodynamic variable $e$.
+With this, if we are able to make this extension of the diffusive mode exactly, we could learn more about the transition between the diffusion and second sound (within the framework of the model).